 - External: Civic Participation, Community Events, Public-Private Partnerships, Collaborations, Facilities, and Recognition.

 - Priorities: Maintain competitive energy bill pricing for PRIME customers, Improve Efficiency, Reduce Greenhouse Gas (GHG) Emissions, Comply with the State’s 2045 Goals, and Climate Action Planning.

-In response to the ever-changing climate challenges, the State of California and federal agencies have adopted regulations to meet the sense of urgency; these regulations directly impact local government functions such as refuse collection, energy, water, procurement, economic development, and public infrastructure.
+In response to the ever-changing climate challenges, the State of California and federal agencies have adopted regulations to meet global temperature reduction goals with a sense of urgency; these regulations directly impact local government functions such as refuse collection, energy, water, procurement, economic development, and public infrastructure.

-The City needs a dedicated team that can integrate into and support all City departments to meet local, regional, state, and federal climate goals.
+The City found that it needs a dedicated team that can integrate into and support all City departments to meet local, regional, state, and federal climate goals.
 For this reason, the City Council created the Office of Sustainability.